JamesC01/ZombieGardenTD/readme.txt

 went into it.
 I had to do 99% of the logic myself.
 There's a couple utily functions for doing simple collision checks that are built into raylib, but I could do those trivially.

+Maybe at some point the novetly of writing this (mostly) from scratch in C will run out, or maybe this will be start of many more from-scratch projects.
+I think the areas that I will get bored of are repetetive ones, where I find myself writing the same code multiple times for different projects.
+If I get to that point, instead of getting bored, maybe just copy-paste, or try to create a simple library that I can bring into future projects.

+Then again, I have written multiple projects without an engine, and I've enjoyed pretty much all of them.
+Although it isn't fun to write the same code over and over without improvements, so like I said, make a library out of it.
+Doesn't have to be amazingly designed.

+I think the projects that favour being made from scratch are tile/grid based things.
+A voxel engine, a roguelike, a game like terraria.
+These are all things I've had a go at making, and they're all fairly nice to implement when doing it from scratch.
+Engines kind of complicate games like this, where you might need procedural generation, and need a lot of control over specific things.

+When I tried to make a zelda-like RPG, I had quite a hard time.
+But with that project, it was very object-oriented and I think
+I overcomplicated things.
+If I redid that project, or made a slightly similar one, but with less complex features, closer to Zelda
+1, maybe it wouldn't be too hard, to at least get most of the mechanics working.
+Could be a good challenge, but I'm not sure if
+I want to spent like a month on something just for a challenge.
+The C++ roguelike I made, and the C# monogame RPG I made both took about a month, and they were both very minimal and kind of boring.
+If I'm going to put time into a complex project from-scratch like that, I'd want to do it differently, and kind of have more fun with it, and create something actually interesting.
+You only have so much time in your life, so I'd rather spend it making something cool, rather than spending a month on something that I did purely as a coding exercise.
+You can enjoy coding, and get better at it by working on creative projects.
+Ironically, you probably would actually improve more at something you enjoy making, because you're more engaged in it.
+So while it seems like a good idea to do something as a "coding exercise", it's probably just better to have fun and explore (most of the time, at least.)

+I think from-scratch development *can* be fast, once you're good at it, but I'll have to wait and see.
+Regardless of if it takes a lot more time or not, it's still enjoyable, and valuable.

 The next time I work on this project, I would like to get some sound effects working.
 That would really bring it to life.
 I think the next plant I'll work on is the sunflower.
 Once that's implemented, the zombies should come next!